 Our export of military products and "dual use" products (items that are typically sold in the commercial market but that may also be used in the defense market) and related technical information is also subject to enhanced Israeli export laws and regulation by the Ministry of Defense and Ministry of Economy.
 Some of our products may include features, such as encryption, that require an export license.
 Some of our commercial products are exempted from Israeli Ministry of Defense export control.
-The Israeli Ministry of Defense and Ministry of Economy may change the classification of our existing commercial products or may determine that new products we develop are not exempt from Israeli Ministry of Defense or Ministry of Economy export control regulations as military products or "dual use" items, which would impose on our sales process stringent constraints in relation to each sale transaction and limit our markets.
-If we do not maintain our existing authorizations and exemptions or obtain necessary future authorizations and exemptions under the export control laws and regulations of Israel, including export licenses for the sale of our equipment and the transfer of technical information, we may be unable to export technical information or equipment outside of Israel, we may not be able to realize our market projections and our business could be materially adversely affected.
+The Israeli Ministry of Defense and Ministry of Economy export control.
+This would place such products subject to the Israeli Ministry of Defense or Ministry of Economy export control regulations as military products or "dual use" items, which would impose on our sales process stringent constraints in relation to each sale transaction and limit our markets.
+If we do not maintain our existing authorizations and exemptions or obtain necessary future authorizations and exemptions or equipment outside of Israel, we may not be able to realize our market projections and our existing would be materially adversely affected.
 We may also be subjected to export control compliance audits or actions in the future that may uncover improper or illegal activities that would subject us to material remediation costs, civil and criminal fines, penalties or an injunction.